PrivateFly

-PrivateFly is a global private jet charter broker company with websites covering 19 countries: (Australia, Canada, China, Czech Republic, France, Germany, Hungary, Italy, Netherlands, New Zealand, Poland, Qatar, Russia, Slovakia, Spain, Switzerland, UAE, UK, & US).
+PrivateFly is a global private jet charter broker company with websites covering 19 countries: (Australia, Canada, China, Czech Republic, France, Germany, Hungary, Italy, Netherlands, New Zealand, Poland, Qatar, Russia, Slovakia, Spain, Switzerland, UAE, United Kingdom, and the United States).
 The company's main headquarters are in St Albans, Hertfordshire, England.
 The company is a member of ACANA, BACA, EBAA and NBAA aviation industry bodies.
 In 2018 PrivateFly became part of Directional Aviation's OneSky portfolio of companies.

 The company uses technology to disrupt the traditional jet charter brokering model launching a website with online estimates and quotes, and also offering apps for iPhone, iPad and Android devices.

 It provides a white-label service and partners with several companies including Lastminute.com, Manchester Airport Group and Addison Lee.

 History

 PrivateFly was launched in 2008 by ex-RAF and NetJets pilot, Adam Twidell and Carol Cork.

 The company expanded and had several veteran figures from the travel industry on the board including Martin George and Damon de Laszlo.

 It received awards including the Smarta's Top 100 small businesses for 2010, Best Business Award "Best Innovation", Flight Global's Site of the Year Webbies award and Everline Future 50.